Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Discussion of configurations of flags

 The vertices in the $n$-triangulation will be the vertices of our quiver.
 For the arrows, we need to orient the edges of the $n$-triangulation.
 First, the boundary of the original triangle is given a clockwise orientation.
 The edges of the $n$-triangulation inherit their orientation from this one in the manner illustrated below.

 The vertices on the boundary of the original triangle are frozen vertices of the quiver, and the vertices in the interior are unfrozen.
-We ignore arrows between frozen vertices, so the quiver we are after is
+We ignore arrows between frozen vertices as they do not affect mutation, so the quiver we are after is

 The vertices of the quiver can be indexed by triples of non-negative integers $\lrp{a,b,c}$ satisfying $a+b+c = n$.